sadSader/lua-language-server-wiki/EmmyLua-Annotations.md

-* _Disclaimer: This article was written by a user in an effort to get basic documentation.
-It has only minimal examples._
+* _Disclaimer: This article was written by a user in an effort to get basic documentation._

 [EmmyLua](https://github.com/EmmyLua) annotations are doc comments similar to [LDoc](https://stevedonovan.github.io/ldoc/manual/doc.md.html) tags, but instead of generating documentation they are used to improve features like signature information.
 Also refer to the [official documentation](https://emmylua.github.io/), although Sumneko's implementation might not necessarily be the same.